icrashstuff/mcs_b181/README.md

 # mcs_b181

 A minecraft beta 1.8.x server / bridge / client.
-This project is purely for my own entertainment
+This project exists so that I can experiment with technologies/apis while staying interested.

 ## Notes on the client